oloed/webactors/README.md

 actor is sent a kill message by an actor it is linked to, the link will remain in place until the actor exits or it calls `unlink`.

+## Callbacks and "Sendbacks"

+Most Javascript APIs are heavily callback-based, but it isn't possible to run a callback in the context of an actor.
+However, WebActors includes utilities for bridging the gap between callbacks and actors.

+### WebActors.sendback(function (args...) { ... })

+Generates a callback function which sends a message to the current actor (at the time `sendback` is called).
+The content of the message is determined by what the function returns passed to `sendback`; it receives the callback arguments.

+### WebActors.sendbackTo(actorId, function (args...) { ... })

+Like `sendback`, but `sendbackTo` allows you to set up the callback to send a message to a different actor.

+`sendbackTo` may be called outside an actor.

 ## Pattern Matching